Skip to main contentSkip to navigation

 Emergency Steps: Disable NVMe TRIM Before Recovery

-If you accidentally deleted files and the NVMe drive still functions, the single most important action is stopping the operating system from sending further Deallocate commands.
-Every second the OS runs with TRIM enabled, the controller's garbage collection erases more NAND blocks.
-Disabling TRIM does not recover deleted data on its own; it freezes the drive's current state so a professional imaging process has the best chance of reading surviving blocks.
+If you accidentally deleted files and the NVMe drive still functions, the single most important action is stopping the OS from sending further Deallocate commands.
+Every second TRIM runs, the controller erases more NAND blocks.

 This procedure only applies to logical deletion (files removed from the Recycle Bin or Trash while the drive is still operational).
 If the NVMe drive is physically dead, not detected in BIOS, showing 0 bytes, or locked by firmware corruption, TRIM status is irrelevant.
 The controller cannot execute Deallocate commands on a drive that does not boot.
 In that case, skip this section and send the drive for lab recovery using PC-3000 SSD.